GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-Most of the programs take many of the same arguments like those related to setting the data region, the map projection, etc. The 24 switches in Table [tbl:switches] have the same meaning in all the programs (although some programs may not use all of them).
+Most of the programs take many of the same arguments like those related to setting the data region, the map projection, etc. The 24 switches in Table :ref:`switches <tbl-switches>` have the same meaning in all the programs (although some programs may not use all of them).
 These options will be described here as well as in the manual pages, as is vital that you understand how to use these options.
 We will present these options in order of importance (some are use a lot more than others).

+.. _tbl-switches:

 +----------+--------------------------------------------------------------------+
 +==========+====================================================================+